COMMON QUESTIONS

 When cleaning the furnace, we first start by removing the blower fan from the cabinet and cleaning it with high air pressure.
 We then wipe and clean the fan with a heavy-duty citrus degreaser to ensure it is as clean as possible.

-Next we carefully degrease and brush clean the heat exchanger, cabinet interior and A/C evaporator coil to remove all possible dust and debris.
-Properly cleaning these components are critical steps which many other duct cleaning companies will skip to speed up the job.
+Properly cleaning these components are critical steps which some other duct cleaning companies will skip to speed up the job.
 A clean heat exchanger and A/C evaporator in newer high-efficiency HVAC systems are vitally important for a proper functioning system.

 Afterwards, we will clean and inspect the rest of the furnace components to ensure everything is in good working order before re-installing the fan.